Cchioma/SuperStore_report/README.md

 ![](https://github.com/Cchioma/SuperStore_report/blob/main/describe.PNG)

 ## Data Cleaning
 The dataset contained 22 columns and 9994 rows.
-The dataset can be found [here](https://github.com/Cchioma/SuperStore_report/blob/main/superstore_cleaned.csv) I cleaned them as follows:
+The dataset is a fictitious one and can be found [here](https://github.com/Cchioma/SuperStore_report/blob/main/superstore_cleaned.csv) I cleaned it as follows:

 1. Checked for missing values and there were none.
    ```